Probate Services

 FEIN

-Federal tax identification number for the estate will need to be obtained from the IRS.
+The federal tax identification number for the estate will need to be obtained from the IRS.
 The law firm will obtain this on the Personal Representative’s behalf once they sign the appropriate IRS document.
+Learn more with our guidance in Probate Services.

 Once the estate tax identification number has been obtained, an estate checking account should be opened to receive all estate deposits and pay all estate bills (unless the estate is insolvent).